-It wasn’t my intention to write a post on free things to do in Sydney, but I had such a fun day wandering around the city for just a few dollars (lunch and dinner) that I thought I would share.
-Australia is definitely not the cheapest place to travel, and sometimes a day spent just walking around checking out the sites can be great on the budget while getting to know the city.
+Are you looking for free things to do in Sydney?
+You’ve come to the right place!
+Australia is definitely not the cheapest country to travel in, and sometimes a day spent just walking around checking out the free sites can be great on the budget while getting to know the city.
+Luckily, there are so many free Sydney attractions, it’s almost possible to visit here and not pay a cent.
 Here are the things to do in Sydney for free.

 Visit Sydney Observatory